 Name of Beneficial Owner Number of Shares Beneficially Owned (1) Percentage of Class (2)

 Interested Directors

-Joseph B. Alala, III (3) 572,746 3.57%
+Joseph B. Alala, III (3) 554,077 3.4%

-M. Hunt Broyhill (4) 401,766 2.50%
+M. Hunt Broyhill (4) 401,766 2.5%

 Independent Directors

-R. Charles Moyer 6,493
+R. Charles Moyer 7,838

 H. Paul Chapman 10,000

 Larry W. Carroll (5) 140,660

 Executive Officers

 Stephen A. Arnall 26,885

-Richard G. Wheelahan, III 15,948
+Kevin A. Koonts 986

-Executive Officers and Directors as a Group 1,174,498 7.31%
+Executive Officers and Directors as a Group 1,142,212 7.0%

-\ Represents less than one percent.
+^{} Represents less than one percent.

-- (2) Based on a total of 16,061,817 shares of our common stock issued and outstanding on the Record Date. - (3) Mr. Alala, by virtue of his position as manager thereof, may be deemed to beneficially own (i) 21,245.278 shares held by Capitala Investment Advisors, LLC; (ii) 972 shares held by CapitalSouth Corporation; (iii) 5,559.722 shares held by Capitala Transaction Corp.; and (iv) 534,637.85 shares held by Capitala Private Investments LLC.
+- (1) Beneficial ownership has been determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934 (the "Exchange Act").
+Assumes no other purchases or sales of our common stock since the most recently available SEC filings.
+This assumption has been made under the rules and regulations of the SEC and does not reflect any knowledge that we have with regard to the present intent of the beneficial owners of our common stock listed in this table.
+Any fractional shares owned directly or beneficially have been rounded down for purposes of this table. - (2) Based on a total of 16,218,362 shares of our common stock issued and outstanding on the Record Date. - (3) Mr. Alala, by virtue of his position as manager thereof, may be deemed to beneficially own (i) 972 shares held by CapitalSouth Corporation; (ii) 5,559.722 shares held by Capitala Transaction Corp.; and (iii) 534,637.85 shares held by Capitala Private Investments LLC.
 Mr. Alala disclaims beneficial ownership of any shares directly held by these entities, except to the extent of his pecuniary interest therein.
 The address for all of these entities is 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209.
 Mr. Alala may also be deemed to beneficially own 360 shares held by each of his two children (a total of 720 shares). - (4) Mr. Broyhill, by virtue of his position as manager thereof, may be deemed to beneficially own (i) 78,455 shares held by BMC Fund Inc.; (ii) 134,857 shares held by Claron Investments, LP; (iii) 37,764 shares held by Broyhill Investments, Inc.; (iv) 6,993 shares held by Hibriten Investments of N.C.
 Limited Partnership; (v) 19,580 shares held by Broyhill Family Foundation Inc.; and (vi) 2,000 shares held by Broyhill Memorial Park, Inc. Mr. Broyhill may also be deemed to beneficially own (i) 300 shares held by his wife, (ii) 1,324 shares held by the Paul H. Broyhill II Irrevocable Trust, and (iii) 1,598 shares held by the Margaret Christian Broyhill Irrevocable Trust.
 Mr. Broyhill disclaims beneficial ownership of any shares directly held by these entities, except to the extent of his pecuniary interest therein.
-The address for all of these entities is 800 Golfview Park, PO Box 500, Lenoir, NC 28645. - (5) Mr. Carroll may be deemed to beneficially own 660 shares held by a parent.
+The address for all of these entities is 800 Golfview Park, PO Box 500, Lenoir, NC 28645. - (5) Mr. Carroll may be deemed to beneficially own 660 shares held by a parent. - Set forth below is the dollar range of equity securities beneficially owned by each of our directors as of the Record Date.
+We are not part of a "family of investment companies," as that term is defined in the Investment Company Act of 1940, as amended (the "1940 Act").